Infanterikanonvagn 91: Mobility

+Retirement

-The Ikv 91 was retired from the Swedish army in the late 1990s – early 2000s due to budget cuts among others and was partly replaced by the Strf 90 combat vehicles and Leopard 2 tanks.
-When in active duty, the Ikv 91 was assigned to the Swedish infantry brigades, which had one company of 12 vehicles each.
+The ikv 91 was retired from the Swedish army in the late 1990s – early 2000s due to budget cuts among others and was partly replaced by the strf 90 combat vehicles and Leopard 2 tanks.
+When in active duty, the ikv 91 was assigned to the Swedish infantry brigades, which had one company of 12 vehicles each.
 The 10th Mechanized Brigade had two companies in the 1980s.
+In the late 1980s and early 1990s, the 10th Mechanised Brigade had its ikv 91 replaced with Centurion tanks (Stridsvagn 102R & 104) and in 2000, all Swedish infantry brigades were disbanded.

+Ikv 91-105

-In the late 1980s and early 1990s, the 10th Mechanised Brigade had its Ikv 91 replaced with Centurion tanks and in 2000, all Swedish infantry brigades were disbanded.
-Plans were made to replace its 90 mm gun with a 105 mm gun or even a TOW missile launcher.
-This was however not followed through in Swedish interests as the role of the Ikv 91 could be filled by new Strv 122 main battle tanks and Strf 90 infantry fighting vehicles.
+During the 1980s it became clear that the low velocity HEATFS-firing gun of the ikv 91 was not up to the task of fighting the new generations of Soviet made tanks.
+Thus plans were made to replace its 90 mm gun with a 105 mm gun or potentially even a TOW missile launcher.
+This was however not followed through in Swedish interests as it required heavy modifications and a new turret.
+The idea was put on hold until the 1990s when it became obsolete as the role of the ikv 91 could be filled by new strv 122 main battle tanks and strf 90 infantry fighting vehicles.

-Besides Swedish interests, a prototype armed with a 105 mm gun was made in 1983 for export, named the Ikv 105.
-The Ikv 105 was marketed for export and was tested by both India and the United States.
-The weight was 18 tons and the speed in water was increased to 12 km/h, the main gun was a low recoil fully stabilized version of a high pressure Bofors gun.
+Besides Swedish interests, a prototype armed with a 105 mm gun was made in 1983 for export to India, simply named the ikv 91-105.
+The main gun was a fully stabilized Rheinmetall Rh 105-11 super-low recoil gun in a new turret.
+The weight was 18 tons and the speed in water was increased to 12 km/h from the regular ikv 91.
 It had an IR system by SAAB which gave it full night capability.
 Both the gunner and commander had monitors and could fire the main gun.

+It was marketed for export and was tested by both India and the United States but was not purchased.